deveshgupta30/croc-python-gui/README.md

 3. Once the transfer starts, a code will be displayed.
 Share this code with the receiver.
 4. The receiver can use this code with the croc command-line tool to receive the files.

+## Upcoming Plans

+1. Integrate receive functionality directly into the GUI.
+2. Implement automatic installation of croc if it's not available on the system.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.